tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-making-squishit-work-with-amazon.md

 }
 ```

-The only things we&#8217;ll need to implement this method are an initialized S3 client, a bucket and the key builder we implemented in the last section.
-By default, we won&#8217;t want to upload our content if it already exists on the CDN, so we will need to check for existence before uploading the content.
-This can be done by querying for object metadata using the desired key &#8211; if the file doesn&#8217;t exist we will get a &#8220;not found&#8221; status on the exception thrown by the s3 client.
+The only things we'll need to implement this method are an initialized S3 client, a bucket and the key builder we implemented in the last section.
+By default, we won't want to upload our content if it already exists on the CDN, so we will need to check for existence before uploading the content.
+This can be done by querying for object metadata using the desired key &#8211; if the file doesn't exist we will get a “not found” status on the exception thrown by the s3 client.
 So the most important test will look like this:

 ```csharp
 [Test]